-SDN can come with a variety of benefits, such as:
+SDN can come with a variety of benefits, such as the following.

-- Additionally, software-defined networking contributed to the emergence of software-defined wide area network (SD-WAN) technology.
+SDN also contributed to the emergence of software-defined wide area network (SD-WAN) technology.
 SD-WAN employs the virtual overlay aspect of SDN technology.
-This abstracts an organization's connectivity links throughout its WAN, creating a virtual network that can use whichever connection the controller deems fit to send traffic.
+SD-WAN abstracts an organization's connectivity links throughout its WAN, creating a virtual network that can use whichever connection the controller deems fit to send traffic.

-Main adopters of SDN include service providers, network operators, telecoms and carriers, along with large companies, such as Facebook and Google, all of which have the resources to tackle and contribute to an emerging technology.
+Main adopters of SDN include service providers, network operators, telecoms, carriers and large companies, such as Facebook and Google.
 However, there are still some challenges behind SDN.

-- Ironically, another challenge with SDN is there's really no established definition of "software-defined networking" in the networking industry.
+Another challenge with SDN is the industry really has no established definition of software-defined networking.
 Different vendors offer various approaches to SDN, ranging from hardware-centric models and virtualization platforms to hyper-converged networking designs and controllerless methods.

-- SDN technology emerged with a lot of hype around 2011 when it was introduced alongside the OpenFlow protocol.
+SDN technology emerged with a lot of hype around 2011 when it was introduced alongside the OpenFlow protocol.
 Since then, adoption has been relatively slow, especially among enterprises that have smaller networks and fewer resources.
-Also, many enterprises cite the cost of SDN deployment to be a deterring factor.
+Many enterprises cite the cost of SDN deployment to be a deterring factor.

 SDN use cases

-- DevOps -- An approach based on software-defined networking can facilitate DevOps by automating app updates and deployments, including automating IT infrastructure components as the DevOps apps and platforms are deployed.
+- DevOps.SDN can facilitate DevOps by automating application updates and deployments.
+This strategy can include automating IT infrastructure components as the DevOps apps and platforms are deployed.

-- Data center security -- SDN supports more targeted protection and simplifies firewall administration.
-Generally, an enterprise depends on a traditional perimeter firewall to secure its entire datacenter.
-However, a company can create a distributed firewall system by adding virtual firewalls to protect the virtual machines.
+- Data center security.
+SDN supports more targeted protection and simplifies firewall administration.
+Generally, enterprises depend on traditional perimeter firewalls to secure their data centers.
+However, companies can create a distributed firewall system by adding virtual firewalls to protect the virtual machines.
 This extra layer of firewall security helps prevent a breach in one virtual machine from jumping to another.
-Also, SDN centralized control and automation allows the admin to view, modify and control network activity to reduce the risk of a breach to begin with.
+SDN centralized control and automation also enables admins to view, modify and control network activity to reduce the risk of a breach.

 The impact of SDN

-Software-defined networking has had a major impact on the management of IT infrastructure and network design.
-As SDN technology matures, it not only changes network infrastructure design, it also can change how IT views its role.
+Software-defined networking has had a major effect on the management of IT infrastructure and network design.
+As SDN technology matures, it not only changes network infrastructure design but also how IT views its role.

-While SDN deployments are found in every industry, the impact of the technology is strongest in technology-related fields and financial services.
+While SDN deployments are found in every industry, the effect of the technology is strongest in technology-related fields and financial services.

-Nearly all of the participants in the financial market depend on legacy networks that can be are non-predictive, hard to manage, slow to deliver and have huge security vulnerabilities.
+Nearly all the participants in the financial market depend on legacy networks that can be non-predictive, hard to manage, slow to deliver and vulnerable to attacks.
 With SDN technology, organizations in the financial services sector can build predictive networks to enable more efficient and effective platforms for financial trading apps.

 SDN and SD-WAN

-SD-WAN is a technology that distributes network traffic across wide area networks (WAN) using SDN concepts to automatically determine the most effective way to route traffic to and from branch offices and data center sites.
+SD-WAN is a technology that distributes network traffic across WANs using SDN concepts to automatically determine the most effective way to route traffic to and from branch offices and data center sites.

 SDN and SD-WAN share similarities.
 For example, they both separate the control plane and data plane, and they both support the implementation of additional virtual network functions.